raft-tech/TANF-app/docs/Technical-Documentation/tech-memos/etl-pipelines/etl-statistical-weights-dataset.md

 `publish_report_files` should reuse the existing `ReportFile` model and permissions so the current reports download and versioning behavior continues to apply.

 Program-specific behavior lives behind adapters at the statistical weights node level.
-TANF, SSP, and Tribal TANF share one pipeline key, runner, run history, QA storage, notification path, and output publication rule set.
+TANF, SSP, and Tribal TANF share one pipeline key, run launcher, run history, QA storage, notification path, and output publication rule set.
 The run parameter uses exact `DataFile.ProgramType` values: `TAN`, `SSP`, or `TRIBAL`; display aliases such as `TANF` or `Tribal TANF` are not accepted as request values.

 ---